ModanwalPriti06/JS-NOTES/README.md

 ```

 ## Event Loop and Delegation
+- The event loop in JavaScript is a mechanism that handles asynchronous operations.
+JavaScript is single-threaded, meaning it executes code sequentially in a single call stack.

+### How it works:
+- Call Stack: JavaScript executes synchronous code line by line, pushing and popping function calls from the stack.
+- Web APIs: Asynchronous tasks like setTimeout, fetch, or event listeners are handled by Web APIs.
+- Callback Queue & Microtask Queue: Once asynchronous tasks are completed, their callbacks are placed in the queue.
+- - Microtasks (Promises, process.nextTick in Node.js) are prioritized over macrotasks (setTimeout, setInterval).
+-  Event Loop: It constantly checks if the call stack is empty and pushes queued callbacks for execution.
+---
 - JavaScript all code run in main thread
 - In JavaScript, the event loop is a mechanism that allows the language to perform non-blocking operations, even though it has a single-threaded execution model.
 This means JavaScript can handle tasks like user interactions, network requests, and timers without waiting for each operation to complete before moving on to the next.